webmasterandy/tumblr-autopost-bot/quote-image/README.md

 You can always control the process by typing `screen -r`<br>

 # Auto start
 In the following steps, I will explain how to set up the bot so that it starts automatically when the server is started.
-This instruction is only vor Linux systems.
+This instruction is only for Linux systems.

 - Download `tumblr-pic.sh`.
 - Put the file on your Server.